ofjake/ofjake/README.md

 ### Whats hapnin 🤟

-- 🔭 Currently working on email development for multiple OEMs
+- 🔭 Currently working in email development
 - 🌱 In the habit of practicing javascript
-- 👯 I enjoy collaborating on interesting projects
+- 👯 Collaborating on interesting projects
 - ⚡ Fun fact: Bananas share about 60% of the same DNA as humans

 <br>[<img align="left" alt="ofJake" src="https://img.shields.io/badge/ofJake.com-website-brightgreen" />](https://JakeRMiller.com/)